tournament-js/tournament/README.md

 At the end of a group stage, the results will be sorted in order of points, then map wins.

 ### Duel Elimination
-Duel elimination tournaments consist of two players / groups per match. after each match the winner is advanced to the right in the bracket, and if loser brackt is in use, the loser is put in the loser bracket.
+Duel elimination tournaments consist of two players / groups per match. after each match the winner is advanced to the right in the bracket, and if loser bracket is in use, the loser is put in the loser bracket.

 Duel tournaments can be of any size although perfect powers of 2 are the nicest.
 That said, the module will fill out the gaps with walkover markers that do not affect the scores in any way.
 A walkover marker is the `const` placeholder `t.WO` in the `.p` player array.